← All posts

 What are the fees on an XRP debit card?

 Fees vary widely.
 Common charges include monthly fees ($0-15), ATM withdrawal fees ($1-3 per transaction), and foreign exchange markups (0-3% on the conversion rate).
-The Xora Card has no monthly fee and 0% FX markup.
-Always calculate the total annual cost before choosing a card.
+The Xora Card fee schedule is not live yet; treat fees and limits as roadmap details until card access appears in the app.

 Is my XRP safe on a card platform?

 Your XRP is held by the card issuer, not in a self-custody wallet.
 This introduces counterparty risk.
-Choose platforms that offer on-chain verifiable reserves, instant withdrawals, and regulatory compliance.
-Xora provides on-chain proof of reserves and lets you withdraw your full balance at any time with no lockup.
+Choose platforms that offer clear treasury backing, instant withdrawals, and regulatory compliance.
+Xora publishes treasury backing on-chain, while individual user balances remain internal ledger records reconciled against that treasury.

 Can I use an XRP card internationally?

 Yes.
 Any XRP Visa or Mastercard works at merchants worldwide that accept those networks.
 The real question is the FX markup.
-A card with 0% FX fees gives you the mid-market rate in any currency, making it one of the cheapest ways to spend abroad, often cheaper than traditional travel credit cards.
+A card with a low or transparent FX spread can be one of the cheaper ways to spend abroad, often cheaper than traditional travel credit cards.

 The Bottom Line